-The bus to Ljubljana runs every half hour from Bled and just like our previous trips on the bus it was late and busy.
+The bus to Ljubljana ran every half hour from Bled and just like our previous trips on the bus it was late and busy.
 The initial part of the journey was incredibly scenic and the strong air con meant we quickly forgot about the heat outside.
-The journey took about an hour and as is often the case our final approach into Ljubljana took us past all the least scenic parts of town from industrial buildings, the Union Brewery and derelict land, before pulling into the giant bus terminal adjacent to the main train station.
-Our first impressions of Ljubljana left us with feelings of regret that we’d decided to spend two full days in the City rather than allowing ourselves some extra time to enjoy the beauty of Bled.
+The journey took about an hour and much like arriving into any large city our final approach into Ljubljana took us past all the least scenic parts of town from industrial buildings, the Union Brewery and some derelict land, before we pulled into the giant bus terminal adjacent to the main train station.
+Our first impressions of Ljubljana left us with feelings of regret that we’d decided to spend two full days in the city rather than allowing ourselves some extra time to enjoy the beauty of Bled.

 It only took a moment or two to get our bearings before Google Maps showed us that our hotel was just a short walk in a straight line from the bus.
 Nice!

 We arrived about three or four hours early for check in at the Grand Hotel Union.
 Despite the hour, first impressions were excellent.
-The staff were friendly and offered us the option of a twin room if we wanted a room straight away or we could wait till check in time if we preferred to stick with the double room we had booked.
+The staff were friendly and offered us the option of a twin room if we wanted something straight away or we could wait till check in time if we preferred to stick with the double room we had booked.
 We were also allowed to use their ‘Business Centre room’ to change clothes and repack our bags.
-I also asked the concierge to book us a table at Gostilna Na Gradu the slightly cheaper of the two fine dining restaurants at the Ljubljana Castle.
+Before we headed out into the sunshine I also asked the concierge to book us a table at Gostilna Na Gradu the slightly cheaper of the two fine dining restaurants at the Ljubljana Castle.

 We left our baggage at the hotel and headed out into the midday sun for Park Tivoli.
 Despite the heat we quickly got a feel for Ljubljana.
 Small car free streets, lots of independent shops and restaurants, galleries plus a healthy mix of tourists and locals.
 On the way to the park we passed a couple of museums before taking the underpass into Park Tivoli.
 At the entrance to the park there was a small outdoor photography exhibition on the sights of Ljubljana, one of exhibits even mentioned the restaurant we’d booked for dinner.